tygentai/tygent-py/docs/editor-extensions/README.md

 ### Convert a Python agent in Cursor
 1. Open any Python file you want to accelerate.
 2. Run **Tygent: Enable Agent (Cursor)** from the Command Palette.
-3. The command confirms the document is a Python file, adds the import only when it is missing, honours shebang headers, and surfaces errors if the editor cannot be modified.【F:cursor-extension/src/extension.ts†L9-L49】
+3. The command confirms the document is a Python file, adds the import only when it is missing, honours shebang headers, and surfaces errors if the editor cannot be modified.
+It now inserts the same pre-populated `tygent.install([...])` list used by the VS Code extension so Claude Code, Gemini CLI, and OpenAI Codex planners are patched automatically.【F:cursor-extension/src/extension.ts†L1-L53】
 4. Save the file; your agent now boots with Tygent every time it runs inside Cursor.

 ---